EricThomson/practical_python/getting_started.md

 # 4. Now what?
-If you have made it through the three steps above, then you definitelyl deserve a pat on the back and a break.
-Dance around, drink some tea or sparkling water or beer or chocolate milk.
+If you have made it through the three steps above, then you definitely deserve a pat on the back, and a break.
 Congratulations **you have finished the hardest part of the class!** Seriously.

 If you can do the above, before even meeting for the first class, then I guarantee you can use Python to run cool data analysis, visualization, and machine learning applications.